sharetribe/flex-docs/src/docs/ftw-introduction/introducing-ftw-x/index.md

 The Sharetribe Web Template is a React application built on top of a forked version of
 [Create React App (CRA)](https://create-react-app.dev/).
-The modified version of CRA supports server-side rendering (SSR) and CSS modules.
+The modified version of CRA adds support for server-side rendering (SSR) and CSS modules.
 The template also includes a Node.js server, which enables SSR and other essential features which require communicating with the Sharetribe APIs without allowing the client to modify the requests.

 The included Node.js server enables server-side rendering, which helps to improve search engine optimization and speed up the application's